The majority of the time, they make a lot of effort to avoid cleaning their teeth.

 Do not be alarmed if your children’s baby teeth begin to wiggle; this just indicates that the permanent ones are about to take their place.

 We should intercede to hasten the process if it doesn’t seem to be leaving your child’s mouth quickly.

 How to Treat

 The last option for a baby’s teeth that have been harmed or damaged should be extraction.

 Today’s dentists can save broken or injured teeth by using baby root canals or pediatric crowns because of contemporary technology.

 Call your dentist as soon as possible if your kid loses a permanent tooth or sustains tooth damage.

 Prevention is better than Cure

 The importance of prevention is the main theme running through these 3 common dental problems in children.
-Proper and diligent brushing, regular dental visits and flossing are the 3 main ingredients for a healthy dental hygiene.
+Proper and diligent brushing, regular dental visits, and flossing are the 3 main ingredients for healthy dental hygiene.